kwickramasekara/blog/src/posts/part-107-exam.md

 ---
-title: Free resources to ace FAA part 107 exam
+title: Free materials for part 107 exam
 date: 2017-05-14T19:22:26-06:00
 tags: technology
 ---

+What the heck is part 107 you ask?
+Well, its an [FAA](https://www.faa.gov/) certification for drone pilots.
+There are lot of rules and regulations for U.S airspace so if you want to operate a drone legally for commercial purposes, you need to have the certification.

-I am very happy to say that I passed the [FAA sUAS knowledge test]([https://www.faa.gov/news/fact_sheets/news_story.cfm?newsId=20516) today.
+With that, I am very happy to announce that I passed the [part 107 knowledge test](https://www.faa.gov/news/fact_sheets/news_story.cfm?newsId=20516) today.
 It was truly a great experience as I learned a lot about airspace, weather and aircrafts.
 I didn't sign up for any online or in person classes and I studied entirely with material that I found in abundance for free online.
 So I just wanted to take a few minutes to compile that list of resources for anyone that may find it useful.

 If you are on the fence about taking the exam, I highly recommend watching the video study guide I have linked below.
 This video itself helped me relieve my fear of sectional charts and weather reports.